babbel/puma-plugin-telemetry/README.md

 ### Basic

-Output telemetry as JSON to STDOUT
+Output telemetry as JSON to `STDOUT`

 ```ruby
   config.add_target :io
 ```

-### Datadog statsd target
+### Datadog StatsD target

-Given gem provides built in target for Datadog Statsd client, that uses batch operation to publish metrics.
+Given gem provides built in target for Datadog StatsD client, that uses batch operation to publish metrics.

 **NOTE** Be sure to have `dogstatsd` gem installed.